xya89/xya89/README.md

-- 👋 Hi, I’m waterdrinker
+- 👋 Hi, I’m Sean Yang
-- 👀 I’m interested in drinking water
+- 👀 I’m interested in drawing conclusions using data
-- 🌱 I’m currently learning how to drink water
+- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on drink water as a group
+- 💞️ I’m looking to collaborate on business analysis as a group
 - 📫 Come to the water fountain located in West Mall Center in Burnaby campus.
 That is where I usually drink water

 <!---